andymac1091/CASA0005book/docs/03-prac3.md

 ## 3 gadm36_AUS_2 Multi Polygon      569     13
 ```

-Then lets read in the Geopackage layer for the whole of Australia
+Then lets read in the GeoPackage layer for the whole of Australia

 ```r